hazelcast/hazelcast-jet/site/docs/api/sources-sinks.md

         .build();
 ```

-By default the connector uses a single scroll to read data from
+By default, the connector uses a single scroll to read data from
-Elasticsearch - there is only a single reader on a single node in whole
+Elasticsearch - there is only a single reader on a single node in the
-cluster.
+whole cluster.

 Slicing can be used to parallelize reading from an index with more
 shards.
 Number of slices equals to globalParallelism.